-2.4 Each Authorised User that requires access to an App, will have to accept the EULA before they first access the App.
-Any updates to the EULA shall be communicated to the Authorised User and the Authorised User shall be required to accept any changes to continue to access the App.
+2.4 Each Authorised User that requires access to a Product, will have to accept the EULA or an equivalent agreement with the Supplier before they first access the Product.
+Any updates to the EULA (or such equivalent agreement) shall be communicated to the Authorised User and the Authorised User shall be required to accept any changes to continue to access the Product.

 2.5 In relation to the Authorised Users, the Customer undertakes that:

-(a) the maximum number of Authorised Users that it authorises to access and use each aspect of the Services (for example an individual App), and the Documentation shall not exceed the maximum number of applicable User Subscriptions it has purchased from each aspect of the Services time to time;
+2.5.1 the maximum number of Authorised Users that it authorises to access and use each aspect of the Services (for example an individual Product), and the Documentation shall not exceed the maximum number of applicable User Subscriptions it has purchased from each aspect of the Services time to time;

-(e) it shall permit the Supplier or the Supplier’s designated auditor to audit the Services in order to establish the username and password of each Authorised User.
+2.5.5 it shall permit the Supplier or the Supplier’s designated auditor to audit the Services in order to establish the access to the account of each Authorised User.
 Each such audit may be conducted no more than once per quarter, at the Supplier’s expense, and this right shall be exercised with reasonable prior notice, in such a manner as not to substantially interfere with the Customer’s normal conduct of business;

-(f) if any of the audits referred to in clause 2.2(e) reveal that any password has been provided to any individual who is not an Authorised User, then without prejudice to the Supplier’s other rights, the Customer shall promptly disable such passwords and the Supplier shall not issue any new passwords to any such individual; and
+2.5.6 if any of the audits referred to in clause 2.5.5 reveal that access to any Authorised User’s account has been provided to any individual who is not an Authorised User (save where the Authorised User lacks capacity and access is made by an individual with due authority to act on the Authorised User’s behalf), then without prejudice to the Supplier’s other rights, the Customer shall promptly disable such accounts and the Customer shall use its reasonable endeavours to ensure that such access does not reoccur; and

-(g) if any of the audits referred to in clause 2.2(e) reveal that the Customer has underpaid Subscription Fees to the Supplier, then without prejudice to the Supplier’s other rights, the Customer shall pay to the Supplier an amount equal to such underpayment as calculated in accordance with the prices set out for ‘Additional Subscription Fees’ in your Order.
+2.5.7 if any of the audits referred to in clause 2.5.5 reveal that the Customer has underpaid Subscription Fees to the Supplier, then without prejudice to the Supplier’s other rights, the Customer shall pay to the Supplier an amount equal to such underpayment as calculated in accordance with the prices set out in the Order Form within 10 Business Days of the date of the relevant audit.
 This clause is in addition to the annual review outlined in clause 3.1.

 2.6 The Customer shall not access, store, distribute or transmit any Viruses, or any material during the course of its use of the Services that:

-(i) attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Software and/or Documentation (as applicable) in any form or media or by any means; or
+220.127.116.11 attempt to copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any portion of the Product(s) and/or Documentation (as applicable) in any form or media or by any means; or

-(ii) attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or
+18.104.22.168 attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Product(s); or

-(d) subject to clause 1, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services and/or Documentation available to any third party except the Authorised Users, or
+2.7.4 subject to clause 21.1, license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services and/or Documentation available to any third party except the Authorised Users, or

-(e) attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this clause 2; an
+2.7.5 attempt to obtain, or assist third parties in obtaining, access to the Services and/or Documentation, other than as provided under this clause 2; and

 2.8 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or the Documentation and, in the event of any such unauthorised access or use, promptly notify the Supplier.